 For us, that's a resounding YES!
-Its sweet and floral fragrance cannot be beat.
+Its sweet and floral fragrance cannot be beaten.
 It just needs to be treated a little differently.
 With a little TLC, your fresh basil can stay fresh longer than you thought.
-Here's how to make it last:
+Here's how to store basil to make it last:

 Related: Delicious Ways to Cook with Basil

 1. Buy It in a Pot

 Ultimately, the best way to keep any plant fresh is to keep it alive.
 Basil is no exception.
 Buying potted basil isn't just for green thumbs.
 A basil plant is easy to care for and easy to find.
 Depending on the season, you can find it in the produce department alongside the packaged stuff in most major grocery stores.
 Just bring it home, find a sunny spot for it (indoors if the temperatures start to dip into the 40s) and keep it well watered.
 This will yield you fresh basil leaves for weeks on end so you won't have to rush through it.

 2. Treat It Like Cut Flowers (Sort Of)

 Don't have the room or enough sun to start your own indoor basil garden?
 No problem.
 You can still keep fresh basil happy by treating it like you would a bunch of cut flowers, with one small exception: instead of admiring it in the center of your table, you'll be covering it with a plastic bag.
 Pretty centerpiece?
 Not really, but you'll have plenty of fresh basil at the ready.